 Cross-phenomenal political (youth culture) education

-To this end, (1) formats of cross-phenomenal political education for primary prevention are being developed through school project days and tested in six federal states at various schools.
-And (2) long-term discussion workshops for work in girls' groups at school or in youth facilities are being developed and implemented in Berlin.
-In addition to a project evaluation, a practice/science advisory board will accompany the project process and the results.
+To this end, (1) formats of cross-phenomenal political education for primary prevention were being developed through school project days and tested in six federal states at various schools.
+And (2) long-term discussion workshops for work in girls' groups at school or in youth facilities were being developed and implemented in Berlin.
+In addition to a project evaluation, a practice/science advisory board accompanied the project process and the results.

 PHÄNO_School project days